Chart Color Schemes

 Chermside West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Chermside West's dwelling structures, as per the latest Census, consisted of 92.5% houses and 7.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Brisbane metropolitan area's figures of 67.2% houses and 32.8% other dwellings.
-Home ownership in Chermside West stood at 36.7%, with mortgaged properties at 37.6% and rented dwellings at 25.7%.
-The median monthly mortgage repayment in the area was $2,058, lower than Brisbane metro's average of $2,100.
-Meanwhile, the median weekly rent figure for Chermside West was $455, compared to Brisbane metro's $390.
-Nationally, Chermside West's median monthly mortgage repayments were higher at $2,058 against Australia's average of $1,863, and rents were substantially above the national average of $375.
+Chermside West's dwelling structures, as per the latest Census, consisted of 92.5% houses and 7.4% other dwellings.
+Brisbane metro had 67.2% houses and 32.8% other dwellings.
+Home ownership in Chermside West was at 36.7%, with mortgaged dwellings at 37.6% and rented ones at 25.7%.
+The median monthly mortgage repayment was $2,058, lower than Brisbane metro's $2,100.
+The median weekly rent was $455, higher than Brisbane metro's $390.
+Nationally, Chermside West's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing